A life-enhancing sojourn

 - Co-create a UNA with integrity, intention, alignment, gnosis, and success...

-- Open a bank account and begin wielding the UNA in the realm...
+- Open a bank account and begin wielding the UNA in this realm...

 - Receive direct support throughout the entire process — and beyond...